clipperz/password-manager/README.md

 Please note that Clipperz Community Edition may not be suitable for mass deployments, depending on how robust is the backend you select.

-As an example, the current PHP backend lacks several critical capabilities such as bot protection and cuncurrent sessions management.
+As an example, the current PHP backend lacks several critical capabilities such as bot protection and concurrent sessions management.

 ## Community Edition vs Workgroup Edition